uwe-koeckemann/uwe-koeckemann.github.io/docs/03-language/namespaces.md

 will replace it with

     (org.aiddl.eval.numerical.add 1 2)

+To extend this namespace, simply add more key-value pairs:

+    (#nms A {
+              +:org.aiddl.eval.numerical.add
+              -:org.aiddl.eval.numerical.sub
+            })

+Various standard namespaces are defined in `org.aiddl.eval-nms` (see [here](https://github.com/uwe-koeckemann/AIDDL/blob/master/core/aiddl/eval-nms.aiddl)) and listed below.
+These can be loaded by loading the module and the namespace.

+    (#req nms org.aiddl.eval-nms)
+    (#nms nms-basic basic-ops@nms)

-Various standard namespaces are defined in `org.aiddl.eval-nms` and listed below.  *Note: Using a namespace may have unwanted side-effects since it overwrites any of the symbolic keys in its collection.
+*Note: Using a namespace may have unwanted side-effects since it overwrites any of the symbolic keys in its collection.
 Therefore it is recommended to use small namespaces where possible.*